yw2758/DataIncubator2016Application/README.md

 The goals for this repo are
 - exploratory data analysis
-- making recommendation for parents using open data from NYC including crime records and hospital records
+- making recommendation for parents using open data from NYC including crime records, motor vehicle collisions records and hospital records
 - implementing shiny app for visulazation

 This repo has been organized as follows.